 MENTAL HEALTH CARE COVERAGE, UTILIZATION & COSTS Medicaid & behavioral health care needs Medicaid provides a safety-net for people with low income or qualifying disabilities, and a large percentage of people with Medicaid coverage experience behavioral health issues.
-People with mental illness have greater reliance on the safety net UNITED STATES 2015
+However, it is often a financial burden for physicians to accept Medicaid patients since reimbursement rates are generally lower than for other patients.
+This can lead to access barriers for patients with Medicaid coverage that prevent them from receiving the behavioral health care they need.
+People with mental illness have greater reliance on the safety net